-common shocks and globalization periods, however, there is little change in median correlations for any of the groups.19 Public consumption is more correlated with output in developing countries than it is in industrial economies (Panel 2).
-These correlations have increased among industrial economies in the globalization period (relative to the earlier periods), while they remain quite stable in other country groups.
+Correlations of private consumption with output are stable for the group of industrial countries over the three sub-periods (Panel 1).
+After the BW period, these correlations increase for emerging markets and decline for other developing countries.
+Between the common shocks and globalization periods, however, there is little change in median correlations for any of the groups.16 Public consumption is more correlated with output in developing countries than it is in industrial economies (Panel 2).
+These correlations have increased among industrial economies in the globalization period (relative to the earlier periods), while they remain stable in other country groups.
 The temporal evolution of correlations between total consumption and output is quite similar to that of correlations between private consumption and output (Panel 3).
+One interesting result is that the correlations, based on both private and total consumption, increase over time for emerging market economies.
+A literal interpretation of this result is that the degree of risk sharing has declined over time for emerging market economies.

 To examine the evolution of these correlations in a more general manner, Figure 1 shows the median correlations of the growth rate of output with that of private consumption, public consumption and total consumption computed over a 9-year rolling window for each country group.
 These figures are consistent with the broad patterns described in Table 1, suggesting that the breakdown of the data into specific time periods is not driving the results.
-In the case of the correlations between private consumption and output, there appears to be an upward trend in emerging markets while they are generally stable over time among the industrial countries.
+In the case of the correlations between private consumption and output, there appears to be a modest upward trend for emerging markets while they are generally stable over time among the industrial countries.